2009 Middle Tennessee Blue Raiders football team: Southern Mississippi–New Orleans Bowl

 Middle Tennessee and its throng of fans enjoyed an early Blue Christmas in the Big Easy when it powered past Southern Miss, 42-32, in the R&L Carriers New Orleans Bowl at the Louisiana Superdome Sunday night.

 The Blue Raiders capped one of the best seasons in school history with their first bowl win during the FBS era as the Sun Belt's representative in the New Orleans Bowl, where Conference USA representative Southern Miss had never lost in three previous tries before getting throttled by a spirited Middle Tennessee team.
 It was the second bowl appearance for Middle Tennessee as a FBS member and its first in the New Orleans Bowl.

 Middle Tennessee (10-3) ended the season with a seven-game win streak.
 It's the most wins for the Blue Raiders since the 1992 squad won 10 and the win streak is the longest since the 1985 team won 11 straight.
 Astonishing junior quarterback Dwight Dasher was named the New Orleans Bowl Most Valuable Player after accounting for 363 yards total offense – 201 rushing and 162 passing – rushing for two touchdowns and passing for two more.

 For good measure Dasher also became one of just eight quarterbacks in FBS history to rush for 1,000 yards and pass for 2,000 in the same season.
 His 201 yards rushing established a New Orleans Bowl record and he became the only quarterback in Blue Raider history to surpass 1,000 yards rushing in a season.

 While the spotlight would shine on Dasher it was still that blue-collar, blue-clad defense that stiffened after a slow start and dominated the game following the opening quarter when it surrendered two touchdowns on Southern Miss' first two drives.
 It allowed just 18 points the remainder of the game, while the Blue Raider offense piled up 42 points.

 The defense also had two interceptions compliments of Alex Suber and Danny Carmichael.
 Making the turnovers even more impressive was the fact Southern Miss quarterback Martevious Young had thrown just two interceptions all season and had 165 consecutive completions without a pick before Suber turned him over in the second quarter.
 Suber's interception would set up a touchdown that enabled Middle Tennessee to rally and tie the game, 14-14.

-Carmichael's interception sealed the game and capped a tremendous Blue Raider career on a high note.
+Carmichael's interception sealed the game for the Blue Raiders.

 The win demonstrated the continued growth of Middle Tennessee's program under fourth-year head coach Rick Stockstill, who has led the Blue Raiders to both of their bowl appearances of the FBS era.
 He had to like the way his team performed before a national-television audience on one of its biggest stages.